enisdenjo/graphql-ws/PROTOCOL.md

 Direction: **Client -> Server**

 Requests a operation specified in the message `payload`.
-This message leverages the unique ID field to connect future server messages to the operation started by this message.
+This message provides a unique ID field to connect future server messages to the operation started by this message.

+If there is already a live subscriber for a `subscription` operation matching the provided ID, the server will close the socket immediately with the event `4409: Subscriber for <unique-operation-id> already exists`.
+Since `query` and `mutation` resolve to a single emitted value, the subscription does not require reservations for additional future events.
+Having this in mind, the server may not assert this rule for these operations.

 ```typescript
 import { DocumentNode } from 'graphql';